Gay marriage vote marks a quiet revolution in Ireland

-DUBLIN Ireland, the last country in Western Europe to decriminalize homosexuality, now looks set only two decades later to become the first in the world to approve same-sex marriage in a national referendum.
+DUBLIN Ireland, the last country in Western Europe to decriminalise homosexuality, now looks set only two decades later to become the first in the world to approve same-sex marriage in a national referendum.

-Back in 1993, legalizing gay sex divided a deeply Catholic society.
+Back in 1993, legalising gay sex divided a deeply Catholic society.
 But a quiet revolution since then has so changed Ireland that now all political parties strongly back the reform.

 Only two of the 166 parliamentary deputies oppose it.